-In accordance with our prediction, the FMI was positively correlated with the functional aspect of impulsivity, presumably because of the common component of rapid processing of cognitive information in the “here and now”, which characterizes both the mindfulness trait (Hölzel et al., 2011; Jha et al., 2010) and functional impulsivity (Brunas-Wagstaff, Bergquist & Wagstaff, 1994; Dickman, 1990) that allows for an optimal response.
+In accordance with our prediction, the FMI was positively correlated with the functional aspect of impulsivity, presumably because of the common component of rapid processing of cognitive information in the “here and now”, which characterizes both mindfulness (Hölzel et al., 2011; Jha et al., 2010) and functional impulsivity (Brunas-Wagstaff, Bergquist & Wagstaff, 1994; Dickman, 1990), and that allows for an optimal response.
 According to Brown et al. (2009) mindfulness is not deliberative in nature.
 It refers to the simple act of observing without scrutiny, making comparisons, or evaluating events and experiences and is thus dissimilar to ‘self-awareness’ or reflexive consciousness in other forms.
 Also, mindfulness concerns a non-interference with experience, suspending categorical judgments, which normally follow every perception rather quickly, and thus is not a cold, cognitive process (Walach et al., 2006; Kotzé, 2016(.
-The FMI consists aspects of mindfulness, like openness to experience, non-judgmental and accepting attitude (e.g., ‘I am open to the experience of the present moment’; ‘When I notice an absence of mind, I gently return to the experience’) that can converge with functional impulsivity (Whiteside & Lynam, 2001), resulting in a positive association between them.
-This leads to another, but related point to be addressed in this context.
-One that is relevant to the discussion here relates to the possibly profound differences among respondents in semantic understanding of scale items that reside in the definitions of “awareness,” “noticing,” “paying attention,” “judging,” and “present moment.”
-These terms may have relatively specific meanings for those who experienced meditation within the FMI (that discriminate between experienced and novice meditators) context, which are at significant variance with the meanings attributed to them by most people who have never practiced mindfulness meditation (for more details see Grossman, 2008).
-Specifically, the acquisition of an understanding of mindfulness is predicated on practicing mindfulness meditation there is a great chance that the words and phrases in inventory items may take on very different meanings dependening on whether one has ever meditated, as well as on the extent of the meditation experience.
+The FMI measures aspects of mindfulness, such as openness to experience, and non-judgmental and accepting attitude (e.g., ‘I am open to the experience of the present moment’; ‘When I notice an absence of mind, I gently return to the experience’) that can converge with functional impulsivity (Whiteside & Lynam, 2001), resulting in a positive association between them.
+This leads to another, related point to be addressed in this context.
+There may be profound differences between respondents in their semantic understanding of scale items that reside in the definitions of “awareness,” “noticing,” “paying attention,” “judging,” and “present moment.”
+For those experienced in meditation, these terms in the FMI (that discriminate between experienced and novice meditators) may have relatively specific meanings that are at significant variance with the meanings attributed to them by most people who have never practiced mindfulness meditation (for more details see Grossman, 2008).
+Specifically, if the acquisition of an understanding of mindfulness is predicated on practicing mindfulness meditation there is a great chance that the words and phrases in inventory items may take on very different meanings depending on whether one has ever meditated, as well as on the extent of the meditation experience.
 Therefore, the presence or absence of mindfulness experience is likely to influence how items in these scales are understood and interpreted by the responders.

 Looking at the role of meditation practice in mindfulness and impulsivity, the findings showed that participants with meditation practice had a higher score in both MAAS and FMI than those without meditation practice, thus strengthening the claim that mindfulness meditation practice involves paying sustained attention to one’s ongoing sensory, cognitive, and emotional experience, without giving in to the natural tendency to react, elaborate, or evaluate (Bishop et al., 2004; REf).